 Turning Winds Private Boarding School Program Description Summary

-Turning Winds Academic Institute is a community of academic and therapeutic professionals focused on helping teens find their way past troubles and challenges to a path of engaged and productive living.
+Turning Winds Academic Institute’s teen boarding school is a community of academic and therapeutic professionals focused on helping teens find their way past troubles and challenges to a path of engaged and productive living.

 Our Integrated Therapeutic Curriculum (ITC) is distinguished for integrating a therapeutic direction throughout the program, including academics, nightly group sessions, sports, the outdoors, and all other activities our teens experience.